 How history is taught at West Rainton

-This year, we have purchased a wide range of artefacts to be used in the classroom to enhance the teaching of history in our school.
+At West Rainton Primary, we also plan for effective use of educational visits and visitors, to enhance and enrich our pupils’ learning and history curriculum.
+Recently, we have purchased a wide range of artefacts to be used in the classroom to enhance the teaching of history in our school.
 Each history topic has a designated box of artefacts to be used in the classroom alongside the relevant topic.
 These boxes include key images, costumes, pottery, armour, etc. (topic and age group specific).
-Our children have thoroughly enjoyed beginning to use these in their history lessons!
+Our artefacts lead to the children developing key skills such as, enquiry, analysis and investigation.
+Our children have thoroughly enjoyed using these in their history lessons!

 As part of our provision on offer, pupils with special educational needs are planned for very carefully in school.
 This is an important part of the history curriculum, as we strive to ensure that all of our pupils fully understand what they are being taught.
 This may involve greater explanations about what they learn, and simplified tasks to ensure that pupils with SEND gain as much as they can from the learning on offer.
 Our provision across the curriculum was highlighted when we were awarded the inclusive ‘Centre of Excellence’ award in late 2020.
 It is crucial for us that our pupils with SEND make progress, and move on from where they are in their learning journey.
 This provision may look very different to our other pupils, through differentiation and modification of the curriculum.
 Our decisions are made in consultation with the SENDCo, Mrs Firth, who advises and supports members of staff with their provision.